sentenial/developer-docs/pages/prodOpenBanking/ob_emlaunching.md

 * A User Interface Payment ID (the `userInterfacePaymentId` returned in the [Create Payment](ob_createpayment.html) request).
 * A Bacs Service User Number - <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.sun}}">SUN</a> (the `creditorSchemeIdentifier`).
 If you do not know your Service User number, please contact the Nuapay Support team or your Account Manager.

-These elements are required for both the `CHECKOT` and the `REDIRECT` integrations.
+These elements are required for both the `CHECKOUT` and the `REDIRECT` integrations.

 ## CHECKOUT Mode